Mauriceter/MonitoringSyscall/README.md

 ## Use

-Move edr.dll, listener.exe and injector.exe in the same folder on a windows machine.
+Move edr.dll, syscall-detect.dll, listener.exe and injector.exe in the same folder on a windows machine.

 Launch injector.exe and listener.exe, injector.exe takes one argument.